lc-soft/LCUI/README.md

 1. **Why do I choose the LCUI instead of Electron?**

-    In contrast to fully functional Electron, small file size and low memory usage doesn't matter, except for technical research and communication, there's no reason to use LCUI.
+    In contrast to fully functional Electron, these features of lcui, such as small binary file size and low memory usage, are not worth mentioning, except for technical research and share, you have no reason to use LCUI.

 1. **Is it the same as writing a web page?**